Wuthering Waves (WW)BrantBuild and Guide

 • High stat/gear requirements, due to needing Energy Regen and Crit Stats — one of the hardest characters to build in the game;

-• Has low Interruption Resistance on some of his key attacks, which may require the use of Swap-Cancels or Perfect Dodges for protection on certain abilities.
+• Has low Interruption Resistance on some of his key attacks (most notably his Forte Skill), which may require the use of Swap-Cancels or Perfect Dodges for protection on certain abilities.

 Review